-This is without doubt a paradigm example of a determination of identity that has replaced the either/or logic with the both/and logic of inclusive differentiation.
+is without doubt a paradigm example determination of identity that has replaced the either/or logic with the both/and logic of inclusive differentiation.
 One constructs a model of one's identity by dipping freely into the Lego set of globally available identities and building a progressively inclusive self-image.
-The result is the proud affirmation of a patchwork, quasi-cosmopolitan, but simultaneously provincial, identity whose central characteristic is its rejection of traditional relations of responsibility.
+The result is the proud patchwork, quasi-cosmopolitan, affirmation of a identity simultaneously provincial. whose central characteristic is its rejection of traditional relations of responsibility.
 That this is not necessarily synonymous with the cosmopolitan humanitarianism one usually associates with the label 'world citizen' should be clear from the fact that, although politics is a matter for election day for our 'global manager', at the same time he is campaigning against immigrants.